JoshuaLampert/KernelInterpolation.jl/docs/src/index.md

 [**KernelInterpolation.jl**](https://github.com/JoshuaLampert/KernelInterpolation.jl) is a [Julia](https://julialang.org/) package that
-implements methods for multivariate interpolation in arbitrary dimension based on symmetric (conditionally) positive-definite kernels with a focus on radial-basis functions.
+implements methods for multivariate interpolation in arbitrary dimension based on symmetric (conditionally) positive-definite kernels with a focus on radial basis functions.
 It can be used for classical interpolation of scattered data, as well as for generalized
 (Hermite-Birkhoff) interpolation by using a meshfree collocation approach.
 This can be used to solve partial differential equations both stationary ones and time-dependent ones by using some time integration method from [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl).